NicoJanE/X11-GUI-Dev-Template-Stack/README.md

 |:-----------------                   |:----------------|
 | Full instructions (including required  Base container)         | [here](https://nicojane.github.io/X11-GUI-Dev-Template-Stack/) |

 You can choose to install one or more sub-containers.
+Use the links below to access the specific setup instructions

 | ***Sub-container name***            | ***Reference*** |
 |:-----------------                   |:----------------|